 3. Coursera

-Features courses from top universities, including the recommended “Python for Everybody” specialization by the University of Michigan, covering basic to advanced topics like web scraping.
+Coursera has courses from highly regarded universities, a recommended course for beginners and advanced Python topics is the "Python for Everybody" specialization from the University of Michigan, as well as topics touching on web scraping.

 4. edX